plone/documentation/docs/contributing/core/plips.md

 Merging the PLIP in is not the hardest part, but you must think about it when you develop.

 You'll have to interact with a large number of people to get it all set up.

-The merge may cause problems with other PLIPs coming in.
+The merge may have unintended interactions with other PLIPs coming in.
 During the merge phase you must be prepared to help out with all the features and bugs that arise.

 If all went as planned, the next Plone release will carry on with your PLIP in it.